 The case measures 36mm in diameter, excluding the correct Longines signed crown.
 The watch measures 43mm lug to lug and is quite thin at 9mm in depth, including the lens.

-Inside the case-back, the case all is as expected and correctly signed ‘Longines’ with Swiss 18ct hallmarks and the reference numbers 380 and 6247 12.
+Inside the case-back, the case all is as expected and correctly signed ‘Longines’ with Swiss 18ct hallmarks, the case reference number 380 and the model reference 6247.

 This watch has obviously been very well cared for and has seen only occasional use, as evidenced by its condition which is completely scratch and blemish-free.
 The rest of the case has no marks, dings or scratches visible to the naked eye and has only required a professional clean and light hand-polish as part of the restoration.